 In 2016, there was an estimated number of 32,700 jobs in the United States for Chemical Engineer.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Chemical Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.
+There will be an estimated 2,400 positions for Chemical Engineer per year.

 The states with the most job growth for Chemical Engineer are North Dakota, Utah, and Florida.
 Watch out if you plan on working in Kentucky, West Virginia, or District of Columbia.
 These states have the worst job growth for this type of profession.